 Expect to see plenty of snow-capped peaks in May.
 If you travel up into the hills or mountains on a shore excursion, it’s common to find snow still on the ground.
 You’ll want to pack waterproof hiking boots and warm, waterproof layers (don’t forget gloves and hats) to handle any wet or chilly spring weather.

-Mosquitos are not the problem in May that they are in the summer, so you don’t have to worry about pesky insects.
-On the other hand, if you’re planning a cruise tour, Denali National Park bus service doesn’t begin until late May, and the road through the park is only partially open until early June.
+Mosquitos are not the problem in May.
+They are in the summer, so you don’t have to worry about pesky insects.
+On the other hand, if you’re planning a cruise tour, the Denali National Park bus service doesn’t begin until late May, and the road through the park is only partially open until early June.

 May is the beginning of the salmon-fishing, whale-watching, and wildlife-viewing seasons, though you can spot whales and go fishing any time during the Alaska cruise season.
 Late May and early June are considered the best for seeing mammals, as moms and babies are out searching for food.